-On July 8, 2021, CADTH shared their draft recommendation for Trikafta.
+In 2021 CADTH and INESSS shared their recommendation for Trikafta.
 Despite a positive recommendation to list the drug, the overly restrictive criteria CADTH recommended was not what we had hoped for.
 Please see our press release for more details.

-Patient, physician and researcher groups are provided a 10 day window to provide feedback on draft recommendations.
-In collaboration with CF clinicians and researchers , Cystic Fibrosis Canada made multiple submissions to provide feedback to CADTH.
-Read the three submissions made to CADTH to respond to their draft recommendation for Trikafta:
+Patient, physician and researcher groups provided feedback on the recommendations.
+In collaboration with CF clinicians and researchers , Cystic Fibrosis Canada made multiple submissions to provide feedback to CADTH and INESSS.
+Following this feedback period an after successful advocacy by Cystic Fibrosis Canada and the CF community, CADTH issued a positive final recommendation on September 17, 2021.
+Read the three submissions made to CADTH to respond to their recommendation for Trikafta: